 F. (1) Secretary

-G. (1) Senator from the of Public Affairs and , who must be a degree-seeking student enrolled in a major within the of Public Affairs and .
+G. (1) Senator from the College of Public Affairs and Education, who must be a degree-seeking student enrolled in a major within the College of Public Affairs and Education.

-H. (1) Senator from the of Liberal Arts and, who must be a degree-seeking student enrolled in a major within the of Liberal Arts and Sciences.
+H. (1) Senator from the College of Liberal Arts and Social Sciences, who must be a degree-seeking student enrolled in a major within the College of Liberal Arts and Social Sciences.

 I. (1) Senator from the College of Business and Management, who must be a degree-seeking student enrolled in a major within the College of Business and Management.

-J. (1) Senator from the College of , who must be a degree-seeking student enrolled in a major or minor within the College of .
+J. (1) Senator from the College of Health, Science and Technology

+, who must be a degree-seeking student enrolled in a major or minor within the College of Health, Science and Technology.

 K. (1) Undergraduate Student Senator, who must be actively pursuing an undergraduate degree at the University of Illinois Springfield.